GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (105) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 3 yards.

 **Critical Failure**: You accidentally electrocute yourself just a little bit, inflicting an electrical attack against yourself.

+#### Volley

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Range**: 30 yards

+**Effect**: You produce a number of magical projectiles equal to the spell's tier to rain down on a 1 yard by 1 yard.
+Divide the projectiles by the number of creatures in the area, rounding down.
+This is the number of attacks made against each creature within the space.
+The projectiles each inflict a club or sling attack (your choice).
+If the spell check was a critical success, you may change the damage type to be force or piercing.

+**At Higher Tiers**: As noted above, each tier increases the number of attacks by 1.
+Additionally, you may increases one dimension or both of the affected area by up to 2 yards for each tier beyond minimum.

+**Critical Failure**: You conjure a volley but have given it the worng direction.
+Instead, the area is centered on you.

 #### Voice of Familiarity